Kinuganjhu/Test/README.md

 # React Tic Tac Toe

 This is a simple implementation of the classic Tic Tac Toe game developed using React.
-It was built during my internship at Internshala Training and follows the standard rules of the game.
+It was built during my training at Internshala Training and follows the standard rules of the game.

 ## Features